“I live for moments that make me say “Holy sh*t, come check this out!” -Winemaker from Los Olivos, CA.

-If you talk to anyone that’s into wine (really into wine), they will likely tell you about some form of transformative experience they had with a specific wine.
-A magical moment.
+If you talk to anyone that’s into wine (like really into wine), they will tell you about a transformative experience that they had with a specific wine.
+A magical moment, a moment where they stop and think Wait this is Wine?
 They will likely be able to tell you when, where and what type of wine it was.
 I had one of those experiences.

 I was at a business dinner in Savannah, GA in February 2024.
-I had organized the dinner, but I was not the host because I was with a coworker who was much more senior than me.
-The host was a man named Paul who was the VP of Sales & Marketing at the company.
+I had organized the dinner, but I was not the host because I had a coworker with me who was much more senior than me.
+In fact he was the grey haired guy who was #2 at the company.
+The guy was named Paul and he was the VP of Sales & Marketing.
 Paul is the kind of guy that is always well dressed, full of charisma and incapable of not leading and guiding every conversation.
+I took the back seat and let him tell his stories.

-I remember I was feeling under the weather and although I was excited to participate in the dinner, there was an element of my attendance being required since it was part of my job.
-I looked forward to the moment I was back in the hotel room….left alone to myself to hopefully overcome this mild illness that seemed to be getting worse.
+I remember I was feeling under the weather and although I was excited to participate in the dinner, I also looked forward to the moment when I was back in the hotel room….left alone to myself to hopefully overcome this mild illness that seemed to be getting worse.

 We sit down at the table and Paul orders two bottles of wines: Caymus Cabernet, and Far Niente Cabernet.
 (Both of which I was unfamiliar with at the time).
 These could have been wines you could buy from Aldi for $5.
-I didn’t know any different.
+I wouldn’t have known any different.

 We proceed to have our glasses filled.
-Looks like a Cabernet to me.
+Looks like a Cabernet to me, I like Cabernets.
 I take a sip, unaware and uninterested in assessing the aromas of the wine.

 Holy sh*t…..I thought to myself.